MacareuxDigital/ansible-c5-ma/README.md

 ## Amazon Linux?

 Amazon Linux has its own repo and setup.
 So we want you to indicate.
-If you are using Amazon Linux, type "1".
-If you're using Amazon Linux 2, type "2".
-If this is not Amazon Linux, type "no".
+- If you are using Amazon Linux, type "1"
+- If you're using Amazon Linux 2, type "2"
+- If you're using Amazon Linux 2023, type "2023"
+- If this is not Amazon Linux, type "no"

 ```
-  - aws_awslinux:           "1"
+  - aws_awslinux:           "2023"
-  - aws_repo_upgrade:       "none"
+  - aws_repo_upgrade:       "yes"
 ```

+### Amazon Linux 2023 Changes

+**Package Manager**: Amazon Linux 2023 uses `dnf` instead of `yum` **Amazon Linux Extras**: No longer available in AL2023.
+Native packages are used instead.
+**PHP Versions**: Supports PHP 8.1, 8.2, and 8.3 natively
+**MariaDB**: Native support for MariaDB 10.5+ without external repositories **Architecture**: Full support for both Intel (x86_64) and ARM (aarch64) architectures

 ## CentOS Version